-Q. What is the difference between UX and Service Design?
+FAQ: What is the difference between UX, Service Design and Design Management ?

-there isn’t a quick and easy answer, and it’s not an easy question with a straightforward answer.
+there isn’t a quick and easy or straightforward answer, and it’s not an easy question.
 Here is an attempt:

-By exploring design at a strategic level, MA Service Experience Design and Innovation offers the opportunity to work collaboratively with experts from different fields.
+By exploring design at a strategic level, MA Service Design offers the opportunity to work collaboratively with experts from different fields.
 You will learn service design research methods and processes, offering opportunities for user-centred and co-designed innovation of services (digital and non-digital).

 MA UXD at LCC – http://www.arts.ac.uk/lcc/courses/postgraduate/ma-user-experience-design/